Glencor Driving School logo

 A similar issue arises when the traffic moves off on the green but a vehicle in the queue takes time to move off, thus leaving a longer than normal gap between that vehicle and the one in front.
 The sensor detects the gap as an indication that no more traffic is approaching and thus changes the traffic light back to red.
 This will mean fewer vehicles being able to continue and they will have to wait until the next green.

-Danielle Bennison of Bourtreehill, Driving Lesson Testimonial
+Danielle Bennison of Bourtreehill, Driving Lesson Review

 Can't recommend Dave enough!
 His approach to teaching is calm, patient and at your own pace.
 Thanks to Dave, I passed first time!